 | 2033 | $0.87B | Forecast |

-Magnetically controlled capsule systems open an additional avenue by enabling targeted examination of suspicious mucosal regions, potentially reducing the need for confirmatory conventional procedures.
+Magnetically controlled capsule systems present an additional avenue for clinical differentiation by enabling precision examination of suspicious mucosal lesions, thereby potentially reducing reliance on supplementary conventional diagnostic procedures and associated healthcare expenditures.

 AnX Robotics JINSHAN Science & Technology (Group) Co., Ltd. Check-Cap RF Co., Ltd. BioCam CapsoVision Shangxian Minimal Invasive Inc. INTROMEDIC Medtronic Olympus